ubuntu/WSL/docs/tutorials/vscode.md

 ## Enjoy Ubuntu on WSL!

-That’s all folks!
 In this tutorial, we’ve shown you how to connect the Windows version of Visual Studio Code to your Ubuntu on WSL filesystem and launch a basic Node.js webserver.

 We hope you enjoy using Ubuntu inside WSL.
 Don’t forget to check out our other tutorials for tips on how to optimise your WSL setup for Data Science.